epsilonrt/domogik-iaqmon/README.md

                      supplied, otherwise default is 0x5A.
       -t [address] - enable ChipCap2/Hih sensor, the address on the bus can be supplied, otherwise default is 0x28.
+      -p [address] - enable gp2-i2c sensor, the address on the bus can be supplied, otherwise default is 0x46.
       -h           - print this message

 Pour lancer le daemon en mode débugage avec gestion d'un capteur IAQ Core P et